 MTIP takes the case

-In 2012, the Montana Innocence Project began its investigation into the case and found three compelling reasons to support his innocence: (1) the prosecution’s medical evidence was long outdated and discredited; (2) compelling new medical evidence demonstrated that Gabriel’s death was not caused by head trauma but by a pre-existing medical condition; and (3) Dave’s lawyer in the original trial failed to produce readily available medical scientific evidence to support his client’s innocence and rebut the prosecution’s medical evidence.
+In 2012, the Montana Innocence Project began its investigation into the case and found three compelling reasons to support Dave’s innocence: (1) the prosecution’s medical evidence was long outdated and discredited; (2) compelling new medical evidence demonstrated that Gabriel’s death was not caused by head trauma but by a pre-existing medical condition; and (3) Dave’s lawyer in the original trial failed to produce readily available medical scientific evidence to support his client’s innocence and rebut the prosecution’s medical evidence.

 “When I contacted the Project in 2011, I saw a small glimmer of hope,” Dave said.
 “In 2012, when I signed my retainer agreements with Larry Mansch and Brendan McQuillan, I again had more than a glimmer of hope.
 Now I had someone believing, finally, in what I had been saying to everyone since 2008.”